-With prices of medicines skyrocketing under the current system of medicine development, the shortcomings of this R&D model are increasingly proving their right.
-Contributing to the search for possible alternative innovation mechanisms, Wemos, Health Action International and the University of Utrecht brought together representatives of government and academia on the 5th of November, with the event: LICENSING AND PUBLIC GENERATED KNOWLEDGE: SEEKING A SOCIALLY SUSTAINABLE BALANCE
+With prices of medicines skyrocketing under the current system of medicine development, the shortcomings of this R&D model are increasingly becoming clear.
+Contributing to the search for possible alternative innovation mechanisms, Wemos, Health Action International and the University of Utrecht brought together representatives of government and academia on Nov 5th at the event ‘Licensing and Public Generated Knowledge: Seeking a Socially Sustainable Balance’.

 Over the past months, one example of an exorbitant drug price asked for a medicine has been followed by yet another one, jeopardizing the accessibility of patients to the medicines they need.
 How do we get to a socially sustainable balance and create a system that is serving the benefit of the public, especially when the Research & Development translated into new innovations is publicly funded?